Author: Gunjan Chaudhari, Cloud Engineer

 Nodes:

 Nodes can be a cloud-based virtual server or a physical server in your own data center, that is managed using a central Chef Server.
 The main component that needs to be present on the Node is an agent that will establish communication with the central Chef Server.
 This is called Chef Client.
+Chef Client performs the following functions:- It is responsible for interacting with the central Chef Server.

 - It manages the initial registration of the Node to the central Chef Server.